ngochangjelly/lottery-image-detection/README.md

 # lottery-image-detection

-This peoject uses Google Cloud Vision to extract text from the lottery image and uses Nodejs as a server to communicate with fromend
+This project uses Google Cloud Vision to extract text from the lottery image and uses Nodejs as a server to communicate with fromend

 ## Requirements